ckanyemba/Architecture-Document/Components View/Software_Architecture.md

 #### Sandbox Mode

-A sandbox mode for all API requests will be provided to all developers to aide in the development and testing of applications built on the TurtlePay® platform.
+A sandbox mode for all API requests will be provided to all developers to aide in the development and testing of applications built on the Human Protocol® platform.

 ## Service Delivery Model